ricots/movie-search-android/README.md

 # Movie Search
-**A movie search app for Android that uses Retrofit2, Realm, Gson, EventBus, Universal Image Loader**
+**A movie search app for Android that uses Retrofit2, Realm, Gson, EventBus, Universal Image Loader.**

-Uses the free public API: http://www.omdbapi.com/
+Live on Google Play: https://play.google.com/store/apps/details?id=com.romeroz.moviesearch

 See how to connect various Android libraries to bring together a beautiful app!